wlerin/feralfilehosting/Feral Wiki/SFTP and FTP/What to do if FTP speeds are slow/readme.md

 The Windows and OSX versions are port from the Unix version.
 Once you have `lftp` installed for your platform you can use the Unix section below to run `lftp` via a terminal like Putty or terminal in OSX

-Once you have `lftp` installed continue with the unix section of this FAQ for LFTP.
+Once you have `lftp` installed continue with the unix section of this FAQ for LFTP, or [check out this FAQ](https://www.feralhosting.com/faq/view?question=153) for an automated script.

 ### In lftp (Windows via cygwin)